In this Article

 As with certifications, further training or education can advance your career.
 If you want to pursue director, executive, or leadership roles, consider pursuing a master's degree in accounting or a Master of Business Administration (MBA) in accounting.

 A master's in accounting will go deeper into accounting, while an MBA will give you a broad understanding of all aspects of business and prepare you for managerial roles in accounting or other fields such as business administration or finance.

-Decide if Forensic Accounting is Right for You
+Is a Forensic Accounting Job Right for You?

 Forensic accountants have specialized knowledge and investigative skills.
 Businesses hire them to analyze and track financial matters, many times to look for suspicious financial activity or to prevent fraud.
 If they find financial wrongdoing such as money laundering or embezzlement, forensic accountants may work with law enforcement and testify at criminal trials.